Von Hippel-Lindau disease

 • Recipients of cochlear implants are at risk of meningitis, particularly in children younger than 7 years and those with some congenital malformations of the inner ear.

-Other putative treatments, such as hyperbaric oxygen therapy (34), are as yet unproven.
+Other putative treatments, such as hyperbaric oxygen therapy (37), are unproven.

 Douglas J Lanska MD FAAN MS MSPH